Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 - Offers clear and concise information without overloading the user
 - Gives them the option to learn more with links to relevant sites

-#### **Client Stories**
-"As a user of this site, I want to easily find relevant information on fast fashion & sustainable fashion"

-"As a user of this site, I want information on fast/sustaianble fashion that is not preachy"

-"As a user of this site, I want inspiration and ideas on what I can do to make a difference"

-"As a user of this site, I want to learn about practical ways I can become more sustainable"

-"As a user of this site, I want to know what alternatives there are to high street and fast fashion brands"

 ---
+### **User Stories**
+*"As a user of this site, I want to easily find relevant information on fast fashion & sustainable fashion"*

+*"As a user of this site, I want information on fast/sustaianble fashion that is not preachy"*

+*"As a user of this site, I want inspiration and ideas on what I can do to make a difference"*

+*"As a user of this site, I want to learn about practical ways I can become more sustainable"*

+*"As a user of this site, I want to know what alternatives there are to high street and fast fashion brands"*

+*"As a user of this site, I would like the option of keeping up to date with relevant information"*

+*"As a user of this site, I would like for find a community of like minded people"*
+---
-#### **Wireframes**
+### **Wireframes**
 As part of the design process wireframes were created for Desktop, Tablet and Mobile screen sizes using [Balsamiq](https://balsamiq.com/)

 #### **Desktop**